 Find out more about how to become a Registered Sensory Scientist today!

-The introduction of consistent standards for the content and delivery of Sensory Training courses has reassured attendees as to the quality and content of these courses and has ensured the level of training provided.
+The introduction of consistent standards for the content and delivery of sensory training courses has reassured attendees as to the quality and content of these courses and has ensured the level of training provided.

 The inclusion of an examination structure and award of IFST’s Certificate of Achievement also provide delegates with an opportunity to gain tangible benefits from attending these courses.

-Find out more about Sensory Accreditation today.
+Find out more about Sensory Training Accreditation today.

 The Sensory Science Group is a member of the European Sensory Science Society (E3S).

-The E3S is a nonprofit organization devoted to promote cooperation, shared goals, integration of activities, knowledge and information exchange among national sensory science organisations across Europe.
+The E3S is a nonprofit organisation devoted to promote cooperation, shared goals, integration of activities, knowledge and information exchange among national sensory science organisations across Europe.
 The SSG represents the UK at E3S, alongside national Sensory Societies from Austria, Denmark, Ireland, Italy, Finland, France, Germany, Norway, Spain, Sweden, Switzerland, and The Netherlands.

 The Ethical and Professional Standards Working Group of SSG keeps up to date with important ethical aspects of sensory testing and communicates these to SSG members.
 The Group also sits on the British Standards Institute Committee (BSI) to review BSI contributions to ISO Sensory Standards.